kepano/obsidian-permalink-opener/README.md

-Simple Obsidian plugin that opens URLs based on a permalink or slug in the file properties.
+Simple Obsidian plugin that opens URLs based on a permalink or slug in the note properties.
 This is useful if you use a static site generator or publishing platform such as Jekyll, Hugo, Eleventy, Astro, Obsidian Publish, etc.

 Very simple plugin with three settings: